 If you have trouble getting a good night's sleep on your mattress, a mattress topper might be the perfect solution.
-It can boost the comfort level of an old mattress for a fraction of the price of buying a new set.
+It can boost the comfort level of an old mattress for a fraction of the price of buying a new one.
 Sometimes called a pillow-top mattress pad, a topper is a cushion you place on top of the mattress to add softness or support.
 The terms "mattress topper" and "mattress pad" are often used interchangeably, but the latter also refers to a thinner type of cover that's placed over a mattress to protect it from stains.
-This report focuses mainly on the type of pads used for added cushioning, but we do discuss waterproof mattress pads as well.
+This report focuses mainly on the type of toppers used for added cushioning, but we do recommend waterproof and non-waterproof mattress pads as well.

+Mattress pads aren't just for old mattresses, though.
 People often add a mattress topper to adjust the firmness level of a newer mattress.
-If you buy a new bed and determine after a short time that it's too soft or firm for your taste, adding a topper can make it softer or firmer without the hassle and expense of trading in a nearly new model (returning a new mattress often involves shipping and restocking fees, not to mention the logistics of dealing with returning a large item).
+If you buy a new mattress and determine after a short time that it's too soft or firm for your taste, adding a topper can make it softer or firmer without the hassle and expense of trading in a nearly new model (returning a new mattress often involves shipping and restocking fees, not to mention the logistics of dealing with returning a large item).
 Placing a topper on just one side of the bed can also help couples who prefer different levels of mattress firmness.

 Types of mattress toppers